fission1110/cachew/README.md

    your Memcached configurations within that class, as well as not create duplicate instances without doing this.
 So, just keep in mind, you can't do:
    `Cachew::instance('memcached');` without using our classes.
 Sorry!

+## Where's the rest of the documentation?

+We've tried extremely hard to keep our library as simple to understand as possible.
+So, we've tried to do our absolute best to sum up the power of Cachew with just this one page documentation.

+But, we've also done a lot of inline-documentation that can be viewed through our [generated API docs](http://cachew.syntaqx.com) allowing you to understand more of the technicalities involved to making everything so powerfully simple!

+So, if you have any questions, please feel free to ask.
+But we both know you'll pick it up in no time!